 Why didn't he indict them?

-And then when you found the anti-Trump messages of Struck and Page and how rancid they were that totally discredited your investigation, why did you conceal it from both Congress and the general public?
+And then when you found the anti-Trump messages of Strzok and Page and how rancid they were that totally discredited your investigation, why did you conceal it from both Congress and the general public?

-And why did you send their phones back to the I guess the manufacturer to get wiped clean, just like Hillary?
+And why did you send their phones back to the, I guess, the manufacturer to get wiped clean, just like Hillary?

-I think that'll be get very interesting.
+I think that'll get very interesting.

 I tend to doubt it.